-- Is housed in the Professional Practice and Assessment Centre (the Centre) in our University and cases are recruited through the Counselling Net affiliated with the Centre
+- The Practicum is housed in the Professional Practice and Assessment Centre (the Centre) in our University and cases are recruited through the Counselling Net affiliated with the Centre

 - Provides intensive training on establishing professional helping relationship with clients through offering individual and case counselling

 - Provides learning opportunities to apply appropriate and effective intervention methods in working with individuals or families